Trump says he would 'certainly meet' with Iran's Rouhani

 "No preconditions, no. If they want to meet, I'll meet anytime they want, anytime they want," he said.
 "Good for the country, good for them, good for us and good for the world.
 No preconditions.
 If they want to meet, I'll meet."

-Secretary of State Mike Pompeo told CNBC on Monday that he was onboard with the president's invitation, saying Trump "wants to meet with folks to solve problems"
+Secretary of State Mike Pompeo told CNBC on Monday that he was onboard with the president's invitation, saying Trump "wants to meet with folks to solve problems."

-"If the Iranians demonstrate a commitment to make fundamental changes in how they treat their own people, reduce their maligned behavior, can agree that it's worthwhile to enter in a nuclear agreement that actually prevents proliferation, then the president said he's prepared to sit down and have a conversation with him," he said.
+But he appeared to add several qualifications: "If the Iranians demonstrate a commitment to make fundamental changes in how they treat their own people, reduce their maligned behavior, can agree that it's worthwhile to enter in a nuclear agreement that actually prevents proliferation, then the president said he's prepared to sit down and have a conversation with him."

+Early reaction on Capitol Hill was mixed, with Sen. Dianne Feinstein, D-Calif., who is often critical of Trump, telling reporters: "I actually think that's a good idea."

+Senate Foreign Relations Committee Chairman Bob Corker, R-Tenn., characterized the overture as "fine," but only "as long as they are willing to talk about being a normal country in the future."

+Sen. Bob Menendez, D-N.J., a frequent Trump critic, was more skeptical, calling it "another recipe for bad outcomes."

+"It's the same as North Korea," he said.
+"No preconditions, no preparation.
+And what do we have?
+We have Kim Jong Un was elevated from an international pariah to someone who seems like a legitimate statesman."

-Associated Press writer Matthew Lee contributed to this report.
+Associated Press writers Matthew Lee and Alan Fram contributed to this report.